Annie Gosbee

-Annie Gosbee (December 29, 1935 – December 9, 1976) was an infielder who played in the All-American Girls Professional Baseball League (AAGPBL).
+Annie Gosbee (December 29, 1935 – December 9, 1976) was an American infielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right handed.

 Annie Gosbee played the last two seasons of the All American League with two different clubs and was a member of the 1953 AAGPBL championship team.

 A native of Essex, Massachusetts, Annie was one of six children born to Roy and Maude Gosbee.
 She had two brothers and three sisters.
 Since an early age, Annie interested in baseball and enjoyed catching for her elder brother Billy, who wanted to be a pitcher and made her his catcher.
 They would practice regularly after school and whenever school was not in session.
 Besides, she would play sandlot ball with the local boys after school in a field near the Essex River.

 Gosbee attended Rufus Choate Elementary School in Essex, where she played for the school baseball team and was the only girl on it.
 She also played in the girls’ basketball team for four years, eventually being named its captain in her senior year.
 At the time, the only organized sport open to women was the rifle team competition, and she excelled at that.

 As a teenager, she played second base on the Essex Legion team in the Cape Ann Junior League Conference, becoming just one of two girls to play on junior league baseball teams in the area.
 Avis Ruth Murray, a member of the Gloucester team, was the other.
 In addition, Annie extended her talents as an all-around woman in golf, tennis and volleyball.

 But Gosbee pursued her love of baseball by playing on a professional league and attended an All American League tryout held in Everett in 1950, even though she did not succeed in her attempt to join the league.
 Nevertheless, she tried out again in 1953 during her senior year of high school.
 She then earned money for the trip west to Michigan by washing dishes in a local restaurant before her high school graduation.